-If the gas bottle is stored safely outdoors, and away from any ignition source, the released gas should just harmlessly dissipate.
+If the gas bottle is stored safely outdoors and away from any ignition source, even if the gas is released it should just harmlessly dissipate.

-If you think about it, 45kg home gas bottles are sitting in the sun for hours a day without any problems.
+Consider 45kg home gas bottles in the sun for hours a day without any problems.

 Service stations have massive LPG autogas tanks that are also exposed to the sun for virtually the entire day, yet still no problems.

-• 9kg or 20lb BBQ gas bottles are no more prone to sun heat problems than other gas bottles and tanks.
+BBQ size gas bottles in the sun are no more prone to sun heat problems than other gas bottles and tanks.

 Now, the exact OPPOSITE problem…

 Why Does Ice Form on Gas Bottles & Regulators?